You can read all my “Voices from the First World War” posts HERE.

-On the 11th of November, 100 years will have passed since the guns fell silent in France, marking the end of the First World War.
+100 years have passed since the guns fell silent in France, marking the end of the First World War.
 The Great War.
 The War to End All Wars.
-Since I’ve been writing historical fiction set in that era, I wanted to commemorate this tragic and momentous period by dedicating my blog each week until the 100th anniversary to the voices who have moved so many of you, the voices who were impacted greatly by the violence and destruction of the First World War and the peace that followed.
-Although fictionalized, these characters’ recollections evoke a true sense of the devastation and the lives undone.
+I’ve written historical fiction set in that era, so I commemorated this tragic period by dedicating my blog each week for eight weeks before the 100th anniversary to the voices who have moved so many of you, who were impacted greatly by the violence of the First World War and the peace that followed.
+Although fictionalized, these characters’ recollections evoke a true sense of the devastation and the lives undone, voices from the First World War.

 (Johnny Barlow is a minor character from None of Us the Same, the first book in my First World War & 1920s trilogy.)